Marie-Donnie/blog/_posts/2018-01-22-Make-Reproducible-Experimental-Driven-Research-Thanks-to-The-EnoStack.markdown

 ---
 layout: post
 title: Make Reproducible Experimental-Driven Research Thanks to The EnoStack
 date: 2018-01-22
 categories: EnosStack
-author: avankemp
+author: Alexandre van Kempen
 ---

 Experimental studies are an integral part of the Inria's Discovery initiative as we strongly believe that the solutions we design have to be validated in practical contexts.
 However, designing, deploying and validating an experiment can quickly become a tedious and time-consuming endeavor, particularly when targeting large scale and real testbeds (e.g. Chameleon, Grid’5000, etc.).
 Rings a bell... ?